Cape Byron Light: Description

 Spread across a long, narrow ridgeline on the most eastern point of Australia, the historic Cape Byron Lightstation precinct consists of a lighthouse tower with entry hall and flag store; Head Keeper's Quarters and Assistant Keeper's Quarters with storerooms, privies and rear yards; and a workshop/paint/store building.
 A contemporary cafe building and toilet structure has been constructed off the rear wall of the Head Keeper's Quarters storeroom.

 The precinct is generally bound by a timber post and rail fence which closely follows the original fence alignment.
 Timber picket fences enclose the buildings and yards of the Head Keeper's Quarters and Assistant Keeper's Quarters.
-The site is generally lawned with hard paved areas for carparking and pedestrian pathways.
+The site is generally lawned with hard paved areas for car parking and pedestrian pathways.

 The Cape Byron Lighthouse is a circular tower, approximately 22m in height to the top of the lantern.
 Built of precast concrete blocks on a mass concrete foundation, the tower includes a concrete circular staircase with metal balustrade to its upper chambers and second floor.
 A metal staircase continues to the lantern room.
 The lighthouse includes a 13 inch Chance Bros & Co lantern on a Henry-Lepaute mercury float pedestal.
 The lighthouse has a concrete balcony with a trachyte balustrade.

 The lighthouse contains a museum and the significant moveable heritage items including the 15 inch Chance Bros & Co red sector light (1889) on a cast iron pedestal; the original curved timber desk (1899-1901) and the clockwork lantern winch (1901).

 A flag store building adjoins the lighthouse tower with its timber pigeonholes intact.

 The Head Keeper's Quarters, to the south of the lighthouse tower and orientated to the east, is a stand-alone single storey building constructed of rendered precast concrete blocks with a red tile roof in the Victorian Georgian style.
 The quarters contains five main rooms off a central hallway as well as a kitchen, laundry and bathroom, and a detached store and privy.
 A verandah, with infilled corners, extends around all sides of the dwelling.